microsoft/AI-Robot-Challenge-Lab/README.md

 </p>

-7. Now, lets handle the application keys.
+7. Now, we will handle the application keys.
     * Click on the **Manage** option.
     * Copy the LUIS `Application ID` (See image below) to Notepad .
 We'll need this App ID later on.